 Yoga mamas and citizens of the world beat a path to 5 Green Boxes in the South Pearl district.
 It stocks hard-to-find trinkets like Chinese paper wallets and patterned Hot Sox, along with queen-of-the-rodeo belt buckles and an ever-changing collection of handmade, natural-fiber blouses, skirts and drawstring pants.
 A furniture store by the same name has been added a block away, carrying equally funky household accessories.

-It's rare for a secondhand store to be named one of the most fasionable spots in town, but Common Threads pulls it off by keenly selecting designer labels for its consignment racks.
+It's rare for a secondhand store to be named one of the most fashionable spots in town, but Common Threads pulls it off by keenly selecting designer labels for its consignment racks.
 If you've ever lusted after a Prada bag or Versace scarf but thought you'd never see the day, this might be your chance.
 Alongside couture designers are more modest labels like Tory Burch, Joie, Free People, Plenty, or even the occasional H&M or J. Crew item.

 If "Fashionista" is your middle name, you won't want to miss Barbara & Company.
-In Barbara & Company's airy, 3,000-square-foot store, you'll find one of Denver's best collections of well-merchandised, feminine clothing.
-Lines are trendy and international — funky patterns from Aventures des Toiles in Paris, pants from Equestrian Designs, Burning Torch jackets and tops, casual wear from Michael Stars and Sarah Pacini's sexy Belgian knits.
+In Barbara & Company's airy, 3,000-square-foot store, you'll find one of Denver's best collections of well-merchandised feminine clothing.
+Lines are trendy and international — funky patterns from Aventures des Toiles in Paris, pants from Equestrian Designs, Burning Torch jackets and tops, casual wear from Michael Stars, and Sarah Pacini's sexy Belgian knits.
 Items in every shade of the rainbow line the walls of this cavernous store.